ItsK1tty/w1tchdocs/docs/source/reference.rst

 has_scaleform_movie_loaded(``scaleformHandle``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if a scaleform was loaded.
+Checks whether a scaleform was loaded.

 **Parameters:**